mayichong/Python/README.md

 	```
 	jupyter notebook
 	```
-	Open a notebook file, click on kernel, pick
+	Open a notebook file, click on kernel, pick ProjectName

 4. Deactivate the virtual path